aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-text/manage-paragraph/_index.md

 ---
-title: Manage PowerPoint Paragraph in Java
+title: Manage PowerPoint Paragraph in JavaScript
 type: docs
 weight: 40
 url: /nodejs-java/manage-paragraph/
 keywords: "Add PowerPoint paragraph, Manage paragraphs, Paragraph indent, Paragraph properties, HTML text, Export paragraph text, PowerPoint presentation, Java, Aspose.Slides for Node.js via Java"
-description: "Create and manage Paragraph, text, indent, and properties in PowerPoint presentations in Javascript"
+description: "Create and manage Paragraph, text, indent, and properties in PowerPoint presentations in JavaScript"
 ---

-Aspose.Slides provides all the classs and classes you need to work with PowerPoint texts, paragraphs, and portions in Java.
+Aspose.Slides provides all the classs and classes you need to work with PowerPoint texts, paragraphs, and portions in JavaScript.

 * Aspose.Slides provides the [TextFrame](https://reference.aspose.com/slides/nodejs-java/aspose.slides/textframe/) class to allow you to add objects that represent a paragraph.
-An `ITextFame` object can have one or multiple paragraphs (each paragraph is created through a carriage return).
+A `TextFame` object can have one or multiple paragraphs (each paragraph is created through a carriage return).
 * Aspose.Slides provides the [Paragraph](https://reference.aspose.com/slides/nodejs-java/aspose.slides/paragraph/) class to allow you to add objects that represent portions.
-An `IParagraph` object can have one or multiple portions (collection of iPortions objects).
+A `Paragraph` object can have one or multiple portions (collection of Portion objects).
 * Aspose.Slides provides [Portion](https://reference.aspose.com/slides/nodejs-java/aspose.slides/portion/) class to allow you to add objects that represent texts and their formatting properties.

-An `IParagraph` object is capable of handling texts with different formatting properties through its underlying `IPortion` objects.
+A `Paragraph` object is capable of handling texts with different formatting properties through its underlying `Portion` objects.

 ## **Add Multiple Paragraph Containing Multiple Portions**